-This page provides information about who to contact in case of disruption to your train service due to adverse weather or engineering works.
+This page provides information about who to contact in case of disruption to your train service.

 Network Rail needs to restrict access to the rail network to carry out many of its maintenance and renewals activities.
 This work is usually carried out at weekends, or weekdays during the early hours of the morning so that disruption to services is kept to a minimum.
 In most cases the work is planned many weeks in advance, and notices are displayed in relevant stations giving passengers advance notification of the disruption.